geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 And the AMX one.
 And I think they both look good.
 And I will test them tomorrow and get you guys the bounties.
-Do you have other suggestions for new webGPU bounties?
+Do you have other suggestions for new WebGPU bounties?

 ##### **Wpmed** [[00:45:00](https://www.youtube.com/watch?v=sMxM41tpijc&t=2700)]
 Can you repeat the question?